 Severe Weather 101

-To forecast hail, deep moist convection is required, in addition to these three basic ingredients:
+When forecasting hail, forecasters look for deep moist convection, in addition to these three basic ingredients:

 - Adequate updraft to keep the hailstone aloft for an appropriate amount of time,